RubberDuckEng/roguelike/README.md

 # Bug reports
 (1) "you have to add the die thing"
-(2) attacking while on the entrance portal leading to the previous room is frustrating (3) the "hole" to the next level can get lost under the HUD
+(3) the "hole" to the next level can get lost under the HUD

 - Do the bad guys hurt you or not?